graphprotocol/networks-registry/README.md

 ## Registry Usage

-In your application you can pull one of the registry JSONs above depending on your use case - whether it's pinned to a specific registry version, whether you allow backwards compatible schema changes or you just need the latest one.
+In your application you can use one of the generated registry JSONs above depending on your use case.

-Refer to [Using The Graph Networks Registry](./docs/using-the-registry.md) for more information and best practices.
+Libraries for Typescript, Go and Rust [exist](https://github.com/pinax-network/graph-networks-libs) to make it easier to work with the registry.

 Typical use cases: